Starting the Camino de Santiago from Pamplona: Guide

-Pamplona’s historic centre is located on the right bank of the Arga River, a tributary of the Ebro.
-The city has expanded over time, occupying both sides of the river.
-The old town, with its narrow streets and ancient buildings, is a treasure trove of history and culture.
+Pamplona’s historic centre sits on the right bank of the Arga River, a tributary of the Ebro, though the city has since spread to both banks.
+The old town is a maze of narrow streets and ancient buildings that reward an afternoon of wandering before you set off.

 Origins and Significance